Skip to content

 A research-backed reference on what non-attorney advisors can and cannot say across states.

 Partners who are not attorneys still talk about lease clauses every day.
-This reference summarizes the unauthorized practice of law boundaries by state, the language that keeps advisory work on the right side of the line, and the moments when the right call is to recommend the client engage counsel for the dispute letter draft and any follow-on work.
+This reference summarizes the unauthorized practice of law boundaries by state, the language that keeps advisory work on the right side of the line, and the moments when the right call is to recommend the client engage counsel for the correction draft and any follow-on work.

 Inside the guide